sarah-ceo/Snakeball/README.md

 This project was made with Pierre PERRIER-RIDET (pierre.perrierridet@gmail.com).

 You can try the game by launching snakeball.exe from the Build/ folder.
-The packages required are listed in [this file](ReleaseNotes.txt) (in French).
 The instructions for the game can be found [here](Tutoriel.pdf) (in French).
+The packages used are listed in [this file](ReleaseNotes.txt) (in French).

 Screenshots: